 Organisational structure

-The RTA administers the Act and is responsible to the Minister for Housing, Local Government and Planning and Minister for Public Works.
+The RTA administers Residential Tenancies and Rooming Accommodation Act 2008 (the Act) and is responsible to the Minister for Housing and Public Works and Minister for Youth.

 The RTA is governed by a Board of Directors which consists of a Chair and six directors.

-The organisational structure includes the Chief Executive Officer and five divisions.
+The organisational structure includes the Chief Executive Officer and four divisions.

 Corporate governance